juanmendoza-dev/Polymarket-Profit-Calcualtor/README.md

-# crypto-profit-calculator
+#polymarket/kalshi profit calcualtor
-Calculates profit on trades for crypto
+Calcualtes profit for prediction markets like kalshi and polymarket